tim42/persistence/README.md

 neam/persistence is an _external_ serializer: it works outside of the class to serialize, you just have to provide the name of the properties you want to serialize.

+neam/persistence provides multiple backends: with the same metadata, you can serialize and deserialize to multiple format (like JSON, binary, ...).
+Moreover, backends are easily extensible.
+You can either create your own backend or extend an existing backend.

 ## features